Mammograms

 3D Mammography

 The breast is a three-dimensional object composed of different structures, such as blood vessels, milk ducts, fat and ligaments.
-All these structures, which are located at different levels within the breast, can overlap and cause uncertainty when viewed as a two-dimensional, flat image.
-The uncertainty of overlapping tissue is a leading reason why small breast cancers may be missed and normal tissue may appear abnormal, leading to unnecessary call-backs.
+All these structures, located at different levels within the breast, can overlap and cause uncertainty when viewed as a two-dimensional, flat image.
+The uncertainty of overlapping tissue is a leading reason why small breast cancers may be missed, and normal tissue may appear abnormal, leading to unnecessary call-backs.

 3D Mammograms FAQ